purescript/documentation/Language-Guide.md

 The types of names which can be exported is the same as for module imports.

-Currently, individual imported values and types cannot be re-exported by a module.
-However, as of PureScript release 0.7, imported modules can be re-exported in their entirety:
+Imported modules can be re-exported in their entirety:

 ```purescript
 module A (module B) where

 import B
 ```

 When re-exporting other modules, all local values and types can also be exported by specifying the module itself as an export:

 ```purescript
 module A (module A, module B) where

 import B

 data ...
 ```